-Table 7.1 shows the results from one series of tests, comparing full copy and minicopy times for shadow sets over a spectrum of write activity.
-The results presented in Table 7.1 and Table 7.2 should be used only as an indication of the performance gain you may experience using minicopy.
+Table 7.1, "Comparison of Minicopy and Full Copy Performance" shows the results from one series of tests, comparing full copy and minicopy times for shadow sets over a spectrum of write activity.
+The results presented in Table 7.1, "Comparison of Minicopy and Full Copy Performance" and Table 7.2, "Comparison of Minicopy and Hardware-Assist (DCD) Copy Performance" should be used only as an indication of the performance gain you may experience using minicopy.